 Why is Titan DX not suitable for all backed veneers?

 Some 2 ply veneers are made with acidic adhesives and/or backer veneers with high tanic acid content.
-A non-neutral Ph surface will de-stabilize the polymers in Titan DX.
+A non-neutral PH surface will de-stabilize the polymers in Titan DX.
 When this happens, the adhesive will turn white and gummy.
-This is not a fault of the Titan adhesive.
+This is not an issue with the Titan adhesive.
 It is simply an incompatibility with acidic surfaces.
 The 2 ply veneers offered at VeneerSupplies.com work perfectly with Titan DX.

 Will the water content of this glue create any issues?

 Some species, grains, and backers can expand when a water-based adhesive is applied.
 It typically takes 24 hours for the veneer to return to its normal size.
 Therfore it is best to allow a day before flush trimming the veneer panel.